Centular/docs/README.md

 So in conclusion, permissions are given to Users and/or Groups to Resources and/or Resource Types OF Resources.
 A permission on a resource affects the permission you have on the children of that resource as well.

+## Your Content Root

+## Resource Types
+In order to register any resource, you will need a resource type to identify the collection under which to put your new resource.